A selection of pastries and snacks from Shadow Baking

 • Glenalta

 Boogie on down to this bright yellow bakery that has, over the years, claimed bragging rights to Australia’s best plain meat pie, sausage roll and vanilla slice.
 Let’s start with their gourmet pies, which put a tasty spin on classic Aussie pub fare, such as the nacho pie, butter chicken, and surf 'n' turf varieties.
-As for the sweet treats, there’s only one thing to order: the vanilla slice; it comes in doughnut form or deep fried with cream cheese and chocolate ganache.
+As for the sweet treats, there’s only one thing to order: the vanilla slice; it comes in a whole heap of sizes (the large ones are perfect for sharing).
 Banana Boogie also serves up an all-day brekkie menu and sells loaves of fresh ciabatta and Turkish bread to take home.

 Must-try: Vanilla slice, meat pie, sausage roll